 - 1. On January 30, 2008, the Board of Directors decided to form a Special Committee composed of independent directors1 and to entrust the following assignments to this Committee: to ensure that the causes and sizes of the trading losses discovered in January 2008 have been completely identified, that adequate measures are put in place to prevent the occurrence of further incidents of the same type, that the information disclosed by the Bank faithfully reflects the findings of the inquiries and that management of the situation is conducted in the best interests of the company, its shareholders, clients and employees. - 2.
 The Committee reviewed and approved the scope of the internal audit on the fraud entrusted to the Bank's General Inspection department from January 24, 2008 onwards.
 The aim of this assignment was to establish the chronology of the fraudulent positions, to identify the responsibilities and malfunctions of controls which allowed the fraud to occur, to seek the motives for the fraud and any potential accomplices, and to confirm the absence of any other fraud using some of the same mechanisms employed in other market activities of the Corporate and Investment Bank (SG CIB). - 3.
 The Special Committee furthermore decided, from January 30, 2008, to be assisted by PricewaterhouseCoopers Audit (hereinafter, PwC).
 PwC was entrusted with the assignment, based on the work of the Bank's General Inspection department, of drawing up a diagnosis of the weaknesses in the internal control system which made the fraud possible, of analyzing the consistency and relevance of the action plans adopted by the Bank in order to remedy the weaknesses identified, and of making all appropriate recommendations. - 4.
 Other inquiries were carried out alongside these investigations.
 The Banking Commission conducted an audit.
 Criminal proceedings were launched on January 28, 2008.
-The Financial Markets Authority opened an inquiry in February 2008 into the financial information and the market for Société Générale shares since December 31, 2006.
+The Financial Markets Authority opened an inquiry in February 2008 into the financial information and the market for Societe Generale shares since December 31, 2006.
 On February 4, 2008, the Minister of the Economy, Finance and Employment presented a report on these events to the Prime Minister.
-The criminal inquiry clearly takes precedence over the other investigations and has in certain respects restricted the freedom of the General Inspection department to conduct its investigations regarding interviews with the Bank's associates necessary for the development of its own conclusions.
+The criminal inquiry clearly takes precedence over the other investigations and has in certain respects restricted the freedom of the General Inspection department to conduct its investigations regarding interviews with the Bank's associates necessary for the development of its own conclusions. - 5.
+The Special Committee held 12 meetings, including two held jointly with the Accounting Committee.
+The head of the Bank's internal audit presented the investigations and conclusions of this assignment and the Committee met several times with the two PwC partners in charge of the project to discuss their work, observations and recommendations.
+The Committee also met with various Corporate and Investment Bank managers concerning the Bank's action plans.
+On February 20, 2008, the Committee presented a progress report to the Board of Directors, published the same day, summarizing its assessment of the intermediate conclusions of the General Inspection department's audit assignment and the progress made in the implementation of measures aimed at reinforcing control mechanisms in order to prevent the occurrence of any other fraud of the same type.
+This report was accompanied by the publication of the intermediate report of the General Inspection department.

-1 Members: Mr. Jean-Martin FOLZ, Chairman; Mr. Jean AZEMA; Mr. Antoine JEANCOURT-GALIGNANI.
+1 Members: Mr Jean-Martin FOLZ, Chairman; Mr Jean AZEMA; Mr Antoine JEANCOURT-GALIGNANI